DOCGroup/CIAO/.github/ISSUE_TEMPLATE/bug_report.md

 ### Repeat by

 What you did to get the error; include test program or session transcript if at all possible.
+When it is a runtime problem attach the output when you run your example with the environment variables CIAO_LOG_LEVEL and DANCE_LOG_LEVEL set to 10.

 ### Sample fix/ workaround